OnilGoubier/Cirela/README.md

 Cirela
 ======

-This repository aimes at sharing codes of open source applications to monitor environment, especially natural disasters.
+This repository contains code for open source applications to monitor environment, especially natural disasters.

 It contains 2 packages: